I told my parents about my resignation today.

 “Miss Morland, no one can think more highly of the understanding of women than I do.
 In my opinion, nature has given them so much that they never find it necessary to use more than half.”

 The problem is, I cannot answer any of my parents’ questions.
-I cannot reassure them at all.
-I was summoned to see the Dean on Thursday – the doctor in charge of foundation medical education in North East London.
+They’re grilling me about my plans now and want to know details, but I have no details.
+All I can do is reassure them that I have faith that I’ll be OK.
+I was summoned to see the Dean of the North East London Foundation School on Thursday.
 I was a bit nervous about seeing her, wondering if she was going to try to persuade me to stay, but she was actually very kind and understanding.
-She seemed genuinely worried about me, and had the same concerns as my parents.
+She seemed genuinely worried about me, and had some of the same concerns as my parents.
 Some of my colleagues and seniors as well do not see this as the wisest move.

 There are a lot of well-educated, older, more experienced people around me telling me that what I’m doing is effectively crazy.

 Why am I not listening?
 What the hell is wrong with me?

 I don’t know.
 I really don’t know what I’m doing and I’m not entirely clear on why I’m doing it, but there is a strange freedom in that.
 It’s almost cathartic to have this aspect of my life fall apart in front of my eyes, like a forest fire burning through the old scrub and making space for the new, green shoots that peep up through the soil when the blaze is over.